bradbaillod/simple-google-maps-timeline-location-history-viewer/README.md

 - **Node.js**: The backend requires Node.js for running the server.
 - **Python**: Some backend operations require Python.
 - **Google Maps API Key**: You need a Google Maps API key to enable map features in the frontend.
 Set this key in the environment file as described below.
-- ** GOOGLE MAPS MAP ID ** This is another Google Maps API thing you need to create and use.
+- **GOOGLE MAPS MAP ID** This is another Google Maps API thing you need to create and use.
    - It's expected that a single casual user would remain well under Google's free usage limits and would never incur charges for this; however, they do need to set up a Google API account with a payment method.
+- Your own Google Maps timeline history, downloaded from Google Takeout, unzipped and saved in a folder on your Mac or PC.

 ### Installation